HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/implementsaml_portal.md

 HCL Digital Experience (DX) often runs in environments that include multiple integrated components.
 In these cases, SAML SSO is a common choice to provide a seamless user experience.
 Because HCL DX is based on WebSphere Application Server (WAS) middleware technology and uses the WAS security layer, SAML SSO is available in HCL DX through WAS.

-This article describes the SAML 2.0 standard, the SAML SSO capabilities available in WAS, and the steps to implement it for HCL DX with a generic identity provider (IdP).
+This article describes the SAML 2.0 standard, the SAML SSO capabilities available in WAS, and the steps to implement it for HCL DX with a generic identity provider.

 ### SAML 2.0 standard